GLD5000/GLD-StripeTemplate/README.md

     }
 ```

-### Then return the product card array to the page:
+### Then we return the product card array to the page:

 ```
    return (